-- Solution Seekers bring practical, domain knowledge and experience.
-They play a key role in identifying and framing the problem, developing solutions that are not only useful but used, and supporting the application of results, helping to translate theory to action.
-Solution Seekers may be based in private sector, governmental or non-governmental organizations. - The PICS Partner is a convener, knowledge broker and active project partner that works to ensure that the project is innovative and impactful from project onset to completion.
-PICS provides financial, engagement and communication support aimed at bridge-building between engaged research and evidence-based practice through the proposal development stage, at the onset of the project, and through project continuum to overall completion.
+- Research Partners bring theoretical knowledge and experience, research skills and academic excellence to the project to help generate and transform novel ideas to produce new knowledge and social, technical and institutional innovations. - Solution Seekers bring practical, domain knowledge and experience.
+They play a key role in identifying and framing the problem, developing solutions that are not only useful but used, and supporting the implementation of results, helping to translate theory to action.
+Solutions Seekers may be based in the private sector, government, First Nations, civil society or non-governmental organizations.

+The PICS Partner is a convener, knowledge broker and active project partner that works to ensure that the project is innovative and impactful from project onset to completion.
+PICS provides financial, engagement and communication support aimed at bridge-building between engaged research and evidence-based practice through the proposal development stage, at the onset of the project, and throughout the project to overall completion.